-The eBird list for Mount Calvert has over 190 species, quite a diversity for a relatively small site – only about 30 acres in the main parcel near the house (not including marshes), plus another 80 acres of woods and marsh near Charles Branch.
+The eBird list for Mount Calvert has over 190 species, quite a diversity for a medium-sized site – only about 189 acres, including the main parcel near the house, plus the woods and marsh to the west, near the Charles Branch of the Patuxent River.
 The compact size of the site means it can be thoroughly birded in an hour or two.

 To reach Mount Calvert, simply follow Mount Calvert Road to its end at the property.
 A short gravel driveway leads from the entrance gate to the house area.
 Where the entrance road makes a sharp curve to the left, pull over to the side to take in the view across the river and marshes.
 If there are many birds on the water, you can set up your scope here.
 Or continue down the entrance drive to park in a designated grassy area under the shade of old trees, where the resident Northern Mockingbird will greet you.
 Check the trees around the parking area for warblers and flycatchers in spring and early summer.
 The electric wires along the entrance road are a favored gathering spot for swallows and martins in summer.